Rush Limbaugh here behind the Golden EIB microphone, broadcast excellence as you have come to know, demand, expect, love, and revere.

 You talk about military families ought to be upset.

-Remember Anthony Zinny.
+Remember Anthony Zinni?

 The Democrats generally abhor the military.

-But during the Iraq Wall, uh and uh the early days of the war on terror.
+But during the Iraq war and the early days of the war on terror, whenever any general came out of Rip Bush, why did he become the Democrats' best friend?

-And one of those was Anthony Zinney.
+And one of those was Anthony Zinni.

-And here it is in the Wall Street Journal today, uh, yesterday, I'm sorry, Anthony Zinney stepped up his call for the Obama administration to quit dilly dallying and send more troops to Afghanistan to fight the insurgency of a retired Marine Corps general, who had been the top commander in the Middle East in Central Asia, said the Obama administration needs more forces in Afghanistan quickly.
+The retired Marine Corps general who had been the top commander in the Middle East and Central Asia said the Obama administration needs more forces in Afghanistan quickly.

-For the life of me, I can't figure out why we're still waiting for one.
+I can't figure out why we're still waiting for one.

-Zinny spent a lot of time working with the Pakistani and Indian governments while he headed CENTCOM during the Clinton administration.
+Zinni spent a lot of time working with the Pakistani and Indian governments while he headed CENTCOM during the Clinton administration.

-And it wasn't just uh Zinny.
+And it wasn't just Zinni.

-Uh remember that John Kerry's favorite general was uh Shinseki.
+Remember, John Kerry's favorite general was Shinseki.

-Got another endorsement for uh Doug Hoffman, New York 23, the former chairman of the National Republican Congressional Committee.
+Got another endorsement for Doug Hoffman, New York 23, the former chairman of the National Republican Congressional Committee.

-Uh Tom Cole is a Republican from Oklahoma.
+Tom Cole is a Republican from Oklahoma.

-He's former chairman of the National Republican Congressional Committee, a member of the GOP steering committee, a deputy GOP House whip says that he will be endorsing Doug Hoffman in the New York 23 race.
+A member of the GOP steering committee, a deputy GOP House Whip, says that he will be endorsing Doug Hoffman in the New York 23 race.

-Uh in a functioning two-party system, the primary system is the check on the worst impulse or impulses of the party bosses.
+In a functioning two-party system, the primary system is the check on the worst impulse or impulses of the party bosses.

 If it weren't for the primaries, let's look at Reagan.